Apply for the Langley Arts Council's Annual Youth Exhibition & New Competition!

-The LAC invites you to join us in our annual young artist's exhibition at the Aldergrove Kinsmen Community Center.
-There is no theme to this call, and artists at any stage of their artistic journey are welcome to apply!
-For this exhibition, we invite artists to submit their 2D or 3D works.
+The Langley Arts Council invites you to join us in our annual young artist's exhibition at the Aldergrove Kinsmen Community Center.
+This years' exhibition also is a competition with $750 in cash prizes will be awarded by our distinguished panel of Jurors.
+There is no theme to this call, and artists at any stage of their artistic journey are welcome to submit their 2D or 3D works for consideration.

 Artist Eligibility